-Our Maths team here at St Charles consists of Head of Maths, Sam Amin, 2nd in department Balpreet Malhotra and Maths teachers Jessy John, Lubna Hakim, and Avinash Belliyapa.
+Our maths team here at St Charles consists of Head of Maths, Sam Amin, 2nd in department Balpreet Malhotra and Maths teachers, Jessy John, Avinash Belliyappa.
 Each of our teachers have Maths degrees and many years of teaching experience.

-Our Maths staff are always willing to offer support outside of class on top of our programme of support workshops, and Mr Amin will be leading the weekly Maths Society meetings in 15/16 – details of which can be found below.
+Our Maths staff are always willing to offer support outside of class on top of our extensive programme of support workshops.

 What else should I know about?